openlink/virtuoso-opensource/README.MACOSX.md

     $ make install

 ## Diskspace Requirements
 The build produces a demo database and Virtuoso application packages that are quite large.

 At least 1.1GB of free space should be available on the build file system.

-Running the testsuite requires an additional 2.8GB of free space on the system
+Running the testsuite requires an additional 2.8GB of free space on the system.

 An installation containing the virtuoso server executable and supporting binaries, all the hosting plugins, VAD packages, config files etc excluding the database will take around 350MB of disk space.

 ## Generate build files
 Please read the files INSTALL and README in this directory for further information on how to configure the package and install it on your system.